What is the Age of Sexual Consent in NSW?

 ‘Free and Voluntary agreement’

 NSW legislation asserts that consent must be obtained through a ‘free and voluntary agreement’.
-This means that for someone to give consent under the law, it can only be obtained in a matter free of coercion, threats, or means other than voluntarily.
+This means that, under the law, consent can be given only in a matter free of coercion, threats, or any other means other than voluntary.

 Sexual Intercourse with a Young Person